-Gemma: What some people call neoliberal ideology and others call madness.
+Gemma: What some people used to call neoliberal ideology and others call madness.
 The laugh about staying the same is we were supposed – at least in my church school all those years ago – to be going back to God’s eternal truths and basic decencies.
 You could say it ends up an eternal truth that we stay on the racing track for ever, although that’s not the sort of thing we’d be told as eternal truths at school!
 I remember when I was eleven my parents gave me the Narnia books as a Christmas present, and the teachers thought that was so right for my education.
 I mean we already had the different languages and religions at our school, but we all bought the line about the common values in all the religions; compassion, charity, family life, respect for your neighbours, and so on.
 The teachers believed it and so did we.
 As a theory I still do.
 But when you get older; you might still believe it’s the right way but somehow it doesn’t work out so well.

 Brian: Yees, I never got round to reading the Narnia series myself, but I think it was you who told me that C. S. Lewis himself had asked who we could trust to decide on issues like going to war that we don’t know enough to decide on ourselves.

 Gemma: Oh, my God!
 I find it sad that Lewis still thought we could rely on the government and authorities for things like that, although he’d been through the First World War himself.
 It’s even harder now to have any confidence in anyone out there to decide on the fundamentals.
 As you say, we either go with the market research or we don’t decide anything at all - at least unless it's a pandemic and raw survival.
 That applies with doctors, lawyers, or technicians in ordinary things, let alone something like going to war.
 Maybe the Narnia stories were right – we just carry on sticking to our dreams and wait for the apocalypse.